 1. Preheat your oven to 200c/180c fan.

-2. Sweat the onions in some spray oil and a couple of tsps of water until soft.
+2. Sweat the onions in the rapeseed oil until soft, add a dash of water .
 Add the garlic, chilli, carrots and the quorn (you can add the quorn refrigerated or frozen, doesn’t really make much difference, just break it up with a spoon if it’s frozen.)
 Cook for a further 5 minutes and then add the wine, stock, kidney beans, lentils, marmite, Worcestershire sauce.
 Bring to the boil and season with salt and pepper.

 3. Reduce the heat and cook for a further 45 minutes, stirring occasionally until most of the liquid has absorbed.